Indian Audit and Accounts Service: Training

+After the selection process, IA&AS officers are first go to the LBSNAA for the Foundational Course.
+After three months later, they go to the National Academy of Audit and Accounts (NAAA) in Shimla, Himachal Pradesh for the professional training (Phase 1 and Phase 2), where they are referred to as Officer Trainees (OTs).
+The training spans 89 weeks, with 3 distinct phases of 51, 32, and 6 weeks.
+The first phase focuses on professional training, in which OTs are imparted theoretical knowledge on accounting, auditing and personnel administration.
+It also involves modules where they are attached to government bodies and academic institutes such as the Reserve Bank of India (RBI), Tata Institute of Social Sciences (TISS), Securities and Exchange Board of India (SEBI), National Institute of Public Finance and Policy (NIPFP), Bureau of Parliamentary Studies, Parliament of India, and IIM Ahmedabad.

+The second phase consists of on-the-job training, where OTs are attached to offices of Accountant Generals and Accounts & Entitlement.

+Finally, in the third phase, the OTs consolidate and reinforce the knowledge gained over the previous 2 phases.
+They are also given international exposure by attachment with the London School of Economics and UK's National Audit Office.

 Organization

+Diplomatic Passport (left) and Official Passport (right).
+After the IFS, IA&AS officers receive some of the most extensive opportunities to serve abroad through official visits and diplomatic assignments.

-The service is categorized into officers responsible for accounting and auditing functions related to the Union and state governments, and those assigned to the department’s headquarters.
+The service is categorized into officers responsible for accounting and auditing functions related to the Union and state governments, and those assigned to the department's headquarters.
 State-level accounts and audit offices are led by Accountants General (AGs) or Principal Accountants General (PAGs), who hold equivalent responsibilities despite differing titles.
 Larger states typically have three PAGs or AGs, each overseeing specific domains: Accounts and Entitlement (which includes state accounts compilation, pension and loan account management), Cluster 1 (covering general administration, finance, health, water resources, rural development, and agriculture), and Cluster 2 (managing energy, industry, transport, urban development, environment, technology, public works, law enforcement, and culture).

 At the central level, equivalent roles are designated as Principal Directors (PDs) or Directors General (DGs).
-These officers, along with AGs and PAGs, report to an Additional Deputy Comptroller and Auditor General (CAG) or Deputy CAG, the highest-ranking officials in the service.
+These officers, along with AGs and PAGs, report to an Additional Deputy Comptroller and Auditor General (CAG) or Deputy CAG, who are among the highest-ranking officials in the service.
+At present, a key limitation is that IA&AS officers do not typically rise to the post of CAG, which is most often filled by retired IAS officers.

 Upon completing training, officer trainees are assigned as Assistant Accountant Generals (AAGs) or Assistant Directors (ADs) in the Junior Grade (Group A).
 They are later promoted to Deputy Accountants General (DAGs) or Deputy Directors (DDs) in the Senior Time Scale.
 Further promotions lead to roles such as Senior Deputy Accountants General (Sr. DAGs) or Directors.
 Officers below the rank of AG or PD are referred to as Group Officers, as they typically oversee specific office divisions.

 Career Progression

-The positions and designations held by an IAAS officer in their career are as follows: